MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/HouseHold Expense Project.md

 	    - Access the app from any device so that I can manage my expenses on the go.
 	1. **As a managing roommate (one who handles bill payments), I want to:**

-	    - Add and remove roommates from our household group so that the right people have access to our expense data.
+	    - Add and remove roommates from our household group so that the right people have access to our expense [[data]].
 	    - Approve expenses added by roommates so that I can ensure they are accurate before they are split.
 	    - Generate reports on past expenses so that I can analyze our spending habits over time.
 	    - Set up recurring expenses (like rent and utilities) so that they are automatically added each period.